Which of the following is NOT considered a type of receivable in ... | Study Prep in Pearson+

 1

-Understand the concept of receivables: Receivables are amounts owed to a company by customers or other parties, typically resulting from sales or lending activities.
+Step 1: Understand the concept of receivables in financial accounting.
+Receivables are amounts owed to a company by customers or other parties, typically resulting from sales or lending activities.
 They are considered assets on the balance sheet.

-Review the types of receivables listed: Accounts Receivable, Notes Receivable, and Interest Receivable are all examples of receivables because they represent amounts owed to the company.
+Step 2: Review the types of receivables listed in the problem.
+Common types of receivables include Accounts Receivable (amounts owed by customers for goods or services), Notes Receivable (formal written promises to pay), and Interest Receivable (interest earned but not yet received).

-Analyze the term 'Accounts Payable': Accounts Payable is a liability, not an asset.
-It represents amounts the company owes to suppliers or creditors for goods and services received.
+Step 3: Analyze the term 'Inventory' in the context of financial accounting.
+Inventory refers to goods available for sale or raw materials used in production, and it is classified as a current asset, not a receivable.

-Compare 'Accounts Payable' with the other options: Since Accounts Payable is a liability and not a receivable, it does not belong in the category of receivables.
+Step 4: Compare 'Inventory' with the other options provided.
+Unlike Notes Receivable, Interest Receivable, and Accounts Receivable, Inventory does not represent an amount owed to the company by external parties.

-Conclude that 'Accounts Payable' is NOT considered a type of receivable in financial accounting, as it represents an obligation rather than an amount owed to the company.
+Step 5: Conclude that 'Inventory' is NOT considered a type of receivable in financial accounting, as it does not involve amounts owed to the company.

 Watch next